Inside Freshworks’ IPO filing – TechCrunch

 Freshworks, a customer engagement software company with roots in both California in the United States and Tamil Nadu in India, is going public.
 Its S-1 filing paints the picture of a company scaling rapidly, with improving profitability as it matures.
 However, to understand the company’s numbers, we’ll have to peel away certain costs for a clear picture.

-The Exchange spoke with Freshworks CEO Girish Mathrubootham a few weeks ago about the future of his company, a conversation that in hindsight we timed rather well.
+The Exchange spoke with Freshworks CEO Girish Mathrubootham a few weeks ago about his company, a conversation that in hindsight we timed rather well.
 We’ll lean on notes from the call as we parse Mathrubootham’s IPO filing.

 The Exchange explores startups, markets and money.